dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/graphics-multimedia/graphics-rendering-registry-settings.md

 ms.assetid: f4b41b42-327d-407c-b398-3ed5f505df8b
 ---
 # Graphics Rendering Registry Settings
-This topic provides an overview of the [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] graphics rendering registry settings that affect [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications.
+This topic provides an overview of the WPF graphics rendering registry settings that affect WPF applications.

 <a name="overview"></a>
 ## When to Use Graphics Rendering Registry Settings
  These registry settings are provided for troubleshooting, debugging, and product support purposes.
-Because changes to the registry affect all [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] applications, your application should never alter these registry keys automatically, or during installation.
+Because changes to the registry affect all WPF applications, your application should never alter these registry keys automatically, or during installation.

 <a name="xpdmandwddm"></a>
 ## What are XPDM and WDDM?